What Is the DecAID Advisor?

 DecAID allows the user to specify a vegetation condition, and to:

-Regarding the use of inventory data to represent reference and current conditions, the dead wood estimates must be interpreted in light of the inherent scale imposed by the inventory designs.
-Each observation (CCplot) that entered our summaries was an individual condition class from a field plot.
-Because the plots sampled an area that is smaller than a typical forest stand, the plot-level observations should not be thought of as representing stand-level conditions.
-Rather, our summaries describe the aggregate properties of the variability of dead wood on multiple CCplots that sample a given wildlife habitat.
-We believe it is reasonable to apply distributional information about dead wood that is based on many inventory CCplots in a given vegetation condition to a management “unit” at the scale of a landscape or sub-watershed.
+Regarding the use of inventory data to represent ranges of natural and current conditions, the dead wood estimates must be interpreted in light of the inherent scale imposed by the inventory designs.
+Each observation that entered our summaries was an individual field plot.
+Each plot encompassed about a one- or two-hectare area, within which snags were sampled on fixed- or variable-radius subplots and down wood was sampled on line transects.
+Plot area, subplot sizes, and transect lengths varied somewhat within and among the data sets.
+Within-plot variability is not represented in this study.
+Also, because the plots sampled an area that is smaller than a typical forest stand, the plot-level observations should not be thought of as representing stand-level conditions.
+Rather, our summaries describe the aggregate properties of the variability of dead wood on multiple plots that sample a given wildlife habitat.
+We believe it is reasonable to apply distributional information about dead wood that is based on many inventory plots in a given vegetation condition to a management “unit” at the scale of a landscape or sub-watershed.

 Although the estimates of amounts of dead wood are from plots measured at a single point in time, the current conditions express events that have occurred over the past decades to centuries.

-The DecAID project is an ongoing, dynamic process.
-The DecAID Advisor is available as a Web site operating as an interactive program.
-A companion web site is available to help use and interpret the data in DecAID in on-the-ground implementation of projects (http://www.fs.fed.us/r6/nr/wildlife/decaid-guide/index.shtml).
+Availability, Progress, and Related ReferencesAs of this writing, the DecAID project is an ongoing, dynamic process.
+The DecAID Advisor will be available as a Web site operating as an interactive program.
+Current plans include training sessions to help users understand how to run the program and use and interpret results.

 We have presented work to date in other publications.
-An overview of DecAID was provided in Mellen et al. (2002).
-The wildlife component of DecAID was described in Marcot et al. (2002) and the ecological functions of wildlife pertaining to decayed wood were presented by Marcot (2002) and Marcot and Vander Heyden (2001).
+An overview of DecAID was provided in Mellen and others (2002).
+The wildlife component of DecAID was described in Marcot and others (2002) and the ecological functions of wildlife pertaining to decayed wood were presented by Marcot (2002) and Marcot and Vander Heyden (2001).
 The forest inventory summaries were described in Ohmann and Waddell (2002).
-The statistical basis for the meta-analysis in DecAID is provided in Marcot et al. (2010).
+The ecosystem productivity implications of decayed wood were presented in Rose et al. (2001).

 Bull, E. L., C. G. Parks, and T. R. Torgersen.
 1997.
 Trees and logs important to wildlife in the interior Columbia River basin.
 Gen. Tech.
 Rep. PNW-GTR-391.
 USDA Forest Service, Portland OR.
 55 pp. http://www.fs.fed.us/pnw/publications/pnw_gtr391/